tboomer/GetClean_Project/README.md

 - combined.data: 10,299 observations of 88 variables (Steps 1-4 of the assignment)
 - tidy.data: 180 observations of 88 variables (Step 5 of the assignment)
 the tidy.data data frame is written to the step5.txt file.
-- step5.txt: A copy of the output data file.

 ### Prerequisites
 In order to run the script, it must be located in the same directory as the root directory of the